ALPHA FEMALES INTERVIEW WITH JETLAGMODE

-I want to share with you an interview by one of our featured brands, JETLAGMODE.
-I think it's a great chance for you to get to know me a little better and why I started MODE.
-I hope you enjoy it!
+We want to share with you an interview by one of our featured brands, JETLAGMODE to our founder Cindy.
+I think it's a great chance for you to get to know Cindy a little better and why she started MODE.
+We hope you enjoy it!

 + JETLAGMODE: 1.
 Where do you come from and what is your background.

-+ MODE REVOLUTION: I am from Venezuelan-Jewish, half Egyptian and half European of origin.
++ MODE REVOLUTION: I am Venezuelan, Jewish, half Egyptian and half European of origin.
 I've lived in Miami for 10 years and I consider myself a citizen of the world, even if it sounds cliche.
 I love to travel, to connect with interesting people and to get to know different cultures, I love to grow as a person and share with others.

 I come from a very different background to the world of fashion.
-My studies and experiences are related to the world of finance.
+My studies and experiences are in finance and international business.
 I started my career at a global financial institution and later on I accepted an executive position at an educational organization in which I am still involved.

 - + J: Why do you do what you do